-10.1.1.
+10.1.2.
 Data Storage Attributes

-Low-cost monitors used in Phase 1 do not store data, and air quality information is transmitted every approximately 18 minutes (Clarity Node) or 1 minute (Aeroqual AQY 1) to the monitor manufacturer.
-The District database (Envista Ultimate) collects data every minute.
+Low-cost monitors used in Phase 1 do not store data, and air quality information is transmitted to the monitor manufacturer.
 Phase 2 equipment and the Phase 3 equipment using a filter, canister, or a sorbent tube collection method will not have any data for real-time transfer because the media must be analyzed by a laboratory.
-Data from the aethalometers used in Phase 2 will be downloaded to a computer when the summa canister and the MiniVol filter are changed.